Armaan-1993/nnhtml-css-course/README.md

 # nnhtml-css-course
-Tutorial 6 - Semantic Tags:
+TUTORIAL 6 - Semantic Tags:

 *used to let the browser of what exactly our code is written for.